farishaddad/Knowledge-Mining-using-Cognitive-Search/README.md

 ##Agenda
 Since you have finish the pre-requisites, let's start the training.
 You just need to follow the workshop structure presented below.

 + [Lab 1](cognitive-search-concept-intro.md) - 1 hour - Cognitive Search key concepts.
-This is a read only introduction.
+This is a read only introduction, and all of the links should be followed.
 + [Lab 2](cognitive-search-get-start-preview.md) - 2 hours - Create a Cognitive Search Predefined Skill.
 + [Lab 3](cognitive-search-output-field-mapping.md) - 2 hours - Map fields into your Azure Search Index.
 + [Lab 4](cognitive-search-create-custom-skill-example.md) - 2 hours - Create a Cognitive Search Custom Skill.